arthurberberyan/arthurberberyan.github.io/background.md

   <li>2024 CSUN Association of Retired Faculty Award (1 of 2 in physics since 1999)</li>
   <li>2023 CSUNposium Winner in the Department of Science & Mathematics</li>
   <li>2023 CSUN Betty and Martin Altshiller Memorial for Outstanding Undergraduates</li>
-  <li>2023 CSUN Paul and Amy Lee Undergraduate Scholarship for Excellence<li>
+  <li>2023 CSUN Paul and Amy Lee Undergraduate Scholarship for Excellence</li>
 </ul>

 </body>